 On August 24, 2011, Ex-gang violence speaker Kolby Martin, 27, aka “Hollywood” fired a .38 at two gang rivals in the West Hill area of (Gavin, 2011).
 Martin was affiliated with the OGK’s (Original Gangsta Killas).
 He is said to have worked with Ron “Cook” Barrett, gang prevention specialist, with the City of Albany , New York.
 Barrett is said to have taken Martin with on at least 12 different speaking events (Gavin, 2010).

-When picking people who have been involved in the gang life, you need to look for irreversible types of changes: where they have dropped their flag, where they have testified against their own gang, where they like police (not hate them), where they have subsequently settled down married gotten an education and are employed for a substantial period of time, where they have exemplified that they have a moral compass that would prohibit them from going back into that subculture — they need to show that they have repudiated the values of gang life.
+When picking people who have been involved in the gang life, you need to look for irreversible types of changes: where they have dropped their flag, where they have testified against their own gang, where they like police (not hate them), where they have removed or covered over any gang tattoes, where they have subsequently settled down married gotten an education and are employed for a substantial period of time, where they have exemplified that they have a moral compass that would prohibit them from going back into that subculture — they need to show that they have repudiated the values of gang life.

 Director of “No Guns” Anti-Gang Project Was Actually Selling Machine Guns and Silencers

 This is the sad but true story of Hector Marroquin, Sr., who in 1996 started an organization called “No Guns” in Los Angeles.
 He portrayed himself as a former member of the Mexican Mafia, although officials would claim he was always active with the gang and a “shot caller” as well, that it was always just a ruse to appear to be inactive.
 During the time frame of 2003 to 2006, his program received $1.5 million in funding to carry out gang prevention services.
 Hector Marroquin, Jr., the son of the founder, was the director of gang outreach at the No Guns program.
 But in 2006, when Hector Marroquin, Jr., was convicted of a home invasion, the city funding to the program stopped.